-Per A.R.S. §15-2041, a district is eligible for a new school facility if ADM projections indicate that the district will fall below the Minimum School Facility Adequacy Guidelines in the current year.
+Per A.R.S. §15-2041, a district is eligible for a new school facility if ADM projections indicate that the district will fall below the Minimum School Facility Adequacy Guidelines within two years.
 The size of the award is based on the amount of square footage needed within one to five years for an elementary school, and within four to eight years for a middle or high school.